simondlevy/Hackflight/sim/README.md

 Hackflight firmware and the [Virtual Robot Experimentation Platform](http://www.coppeliarobotics.com/) from Coppelia Robotics.

-To build and run the simulator you will need download V-REP, use the Linux operating system, and have a Taranis transmitter with USB adapter cable.
-If there is enough community interest, I will add support for other OSs and controllers.
+To build and run the simulator you will need download V-REP, use the Linux operating system, and have a PS3 controller or Taranis transmitter with USB adapter cable.
+(I am working on adding keyboard support.)
+On the PS3, I have found it useful to wiggle the sticks a bit when starting, to make sure the program is detecting the controller.

 The simulator uses a V-REP plugin for optimal speed and simplicity.
 To build the plugin you should clone the hackflight repository, cd to <b>hackflight/sim</b>, and edit the value of <tt>VREP\_DIR</tt> in the Makefile